nim-lang/Nim/doc/hcr.rst

   $ nim c --outdir:$PWD ~/.choosenim/toolchains/nim-#devel/lib/nimhcr.nim
   $ nim c --outdir:$PWD ~/.choosenim/toolchains/nim-#devel/lib/nimrtl.nim

-  # verify that you have two files named libnimhcr.dylib and libnimrtl.dylib
+  # verify that you have two files named libnimhcr and libnimrtl in your
-  # in your source directory
+  # source directory (.dll for Windows, .so for Unix, .dylib for MacOS)
-  $ ls libnimhcr.dylib libnimrtl.dylib

 All modules of the project will be compiled to separate dynamic link libraries placed in the ``nimcache`` directory.
 Please note that during